The Emergency (India): Sangh Parivar

-Role of CPI(M)
+CPI(M)

-Members of Communist Party of India (Marxist) were identified and arrested all over India.
+Members of the Communist Party of India (Marxist) were identified and arrested all over India.
 Raids were conducted in houses suspected to be sympathetic to the CPI(M) or the opposition to the emergency.

-Those jailed during the Emergency include the current general secretary of the CPI(M), Sitaram Yechury, and his predecessor, Prakash Karat.
+Those jailed during the Emergency include the former general secretary of the CPI(M), Sitaram Yechury, and his predecessor, Prakash Karat.
 Both were then leaders of the Students Federation of India, the party's student wing.

-Other CPI(M) members to be jailed included the current Chief Minister of Kerala, Pinarayi Vijayan, then a young MLA.
+Other CPI(M) members to be jailed included the future Chief Minister of Kerala, Pinarayi Vijayan, then a young MLA.
 He was taken into custody during the Emergency and subjected to third-degree methods.
 On his release, Pinarayi reached the Assembly and made an impassionate speech holding up the blood-stained shirt he wore when in police custody, causing serious embarrassment to the then C. Achutha Menon government.

 Hundreds of Communists, whether from the CPI(M), other Marxist parties, or the Naxalites, were arrested during the Emergency.
-Some were tortured or, as in the case of the Kerala student P. Rajan, killed.
+Some were tortured or, as in the case of the Kerala student P. Rajan, killed in the Kakkayam torture camp.
+A famous torture technique during the time was Uruttal.

+Foreign reactions

+The United States government disliked but chose to not oppose the Emergency.
+According to former United States Ambassador Dennis Kux, "[t]he Russians applauded the imposition of the Emergency, labelling Mrs. Gandhi's opponents as right-wing reactionaries".